SolannP/temp/Blazor/Dev_Log.md

 # Day 13 - 2023/11/19

 Spend some time thinking for onion architecture but can be death by design pattern.
 Must not adding other concept.
 Almost started to add adaptater and other layer of complexity.
 I ended up make it as much as simple as possible.
 Kernel have data and format is made in a way to avoid the use of attribut or mapping : data is store as snake case.
-Bdd is axternal lib.
+Bdd is external lib.
 It's not because there is some naming convention style that we have to follow it blindly.
 Nice separation of consernce is really great, I know were to put logic and I think anyone comming would understand how it work.